 But some conferences offer better opportunities than others.
 Traditional events relegate conversations to the hallways, to breaks and socials.
 No conversations occur during lectures.
 Even post-presentation Q&As rarely evolve into a conversation, which is always between the presenter and a succession of audience members.

 Given the fundamental human need to tell, meeting stakeholders owe it to participants to create opportunities and environments for rich conversations in the sessions, rather than just the gaps between them.
-I have been doing this for 31years, and it’s clear that meeting designs that integrate meaningful conversations into sessions have a transformational effect on almost all participants.
+I have been doing this for 33years, and it’s clear that meeting designs that integrate meaningful conversations into sessions have a transformational effect on almost all participants.
 (Read any of my books to learn specific techniques and designs that create meaningful and valuable conversations during meeting sessions.)

 In 2006, Cory Doctorow wrote: “Conversation is king.
 Content is just something to talk about.”
 Content is everywhere, but conversations require tellers and listeners.
-While telling something to ourselves is better than nothing, it doesn’t compare to telling to and being heard by another human.
+While telling something to ourselves is better than nothing, it doesn’t compare to telling it to and being heard by another human.

 Let’s give attendees the priceless gift of someone to tell it to at our events.